kthejoker/HadoopTweetAnalyser/README.md

 ![Node webserver is running](/../screenshots/screenshots/RunningNodeServer.JPG?raw=true "A successfully running Node.JS webserver")

 5. Open a web browser and visit http://localhost:8080 .
-If you've chosen fairly popular keywords, you should begin to see matching tweets emitting both into the console and the browser window, as well as logs being generated in your log directory.
+If you've chosen fairly popular keywords, you should begin to see matching tweets emitting both into the console and the browser window, as well as logs generating in your log directory.
-6. You can let this run as long as you wish, but for the purposes of this demo, 3-5 minutes should hopefully provide a sufficient number of user tweets to analyze.
+6. You can let this run as long as you wish, but for the purposes of this demo, 3-5 minutes should provide enough user tweets to analyze.
 7. When you are satisfied with your results, return to the console and hit Ctrl + C to stop the web server.